 6.2.1.4.1 SRS frequency hopping for positioning

-The reduced capability UE may be configured via [higher layer parameter], subject to UE capability, to perform transmit frequency hopping separate from the UL BWP configuration and outside of the UL BWP, where the UE may be configured with subcarrier spacing, CP and bandwidth that are different from the UL active BWP.
+The reduced capability UE may be configured via SRS-PosTx-Hopping , subject to UE capability, to perform transmit frequency hopping separate from the UL BWP configuration and outside of the UL BWP, where the UE may be configured with subcarrier spacing, CP and bandwidth that are different from the UL active BWP.
 The reduced capability UE transmit frequency hopping is configured within one SRS resource for positioning, that may be configured with a bandwidth larger than the maximum bandwidth of the reduced capability UE, in RRC_CONNECTED or RRC_INACTIVE mode.
 The reduced capability UE transmit frequency hopping, may be configured with overlapping or non-overlapping frequency hops in the frequency domain.
 When the reduced capability UE is configured to perform transmit frequency hopping:

 - it expects to be configured with the following parameters:

-- starting PRB of the first hop in time domain in [higher layer parameter]
+- starting PRB of the first hop in time domain in freqDomainShift

-- starting slot offset and starting symbol for each hop in [higher layer parameter]
+- starting slot offset for the first hop in SRS-PeriodicityAndOffset, starting slot offset for each hop following the first hop in slotOffset for aperiodic SRS and in periodicityAndOffset for periodic or semi-persistent SRS, and starting symbol for each hop in startPosition

-- number of symbols in each hop in [higher layer parameter]
+- number of symbols in each hop in nrofSymbols

-- hop bandwidth in [higher layer parameter]
+- hop bandwidth in c-SRS

-- number of overlapping resource block(s) between hops, if present, in [higher layer parameter]
+- number of overlapping resource block(s) between hops, if present, in overlapValue

-- number of hops in [higher layer parameter].
+- number of hops in numberOfHops.

-- it does not expect to be configured with the sum of [StartingSymbol] and [Length] for a hop that exceeds a slot duration.
+- it does not expect to be configured with the sum of startPosition and nrofSymbols for a hop that exceeds a slot duration.

 - it expects to be configured with the same periodicity of each hop of an SRS resource with the transmit frequency hopping.

-The reduced capability UE may be configured, via [uplinkTimeWindow-Config], subject to UE capability, with an UL time window where the UE is not expected to transmit other signals/channels and is only expected to transmit the SRS for positioning using frequency hopping.
-The UE is not expected to be configured with one [cycle] of the transmit frequency hopping, including the switching time from/to active BWP required ahead of the first hop and after the last hop, that is partially overlapped with the time window.
+The reduced capability UE may be configured, via srs-PosUplinkTransmissionWindowConfig, subject to UE capability, with an UL time window where the UE is not expected to transmit other signals/channels and is only expected to transmit the SRS for positioning using frequency hopping.
+The UE is not expected to be configured with one cycle of the transmit frequency hopping, including the switching time from/to active BWP required ahead of the first hop and after the last hop, that is partially overlapped with the time window.

+For aperiodic positioning SRS with Tx frequency hopping, the minimal time interval between the last symbol of the PDCCH triggering the aperiodic SRS transmission and the first symbol of SRS resource is N2 symbols and an additional time duration corresponding to the switching time from the active uplink BWP.

 The reduced capability UE is expected to switch back to the active BWP if the time between two consecutive hops exceeds twice the switching time from/to the active BWP.

-For a transmission of a hop for an SRS resource for positioning with frequency hopping starting in symbol Nc1 and a colliding PUSCH or PUCCH transmission starting in symbol NS , the UE shall apply the dropping rules taking into account:
+In RRC_CONNECTED mode, for a transmission of a hop for an SRS resource for positioning with frequency hopping starting in symbol Nc1 and a colliding PUSCH or PUCCH transmission starting in symbol NS , the UE shall apply the dropping rules taking into account:

 - DCI(s) for which the time interval between the last symbol of PDCCH and the SRS symbol Nc1is at least N2 symbols and additional time duration TSRSh, where TSRSh is the switching time to/from the active BWP.